Developer Guide

 Non-blocking Send/Receive

-ppackage for MPI communication.
+pyBaram exploits the mpi4py package for MPI communication.
 Non-blocking communications are employed and overlapped with computing kernels.
-These methods are implemented in the MPIInters
+These methods are implemented in the MPIInters class.

 In the construct_kernels method, non-blocking send and receive kernels, along with their requests, are constructed using the _make_send and _make_recv methods.
 Buffers are passed to these methods, and the _sendrecv` method is invoked.
 In this method, the start function is returned.
 When this function is called with a Queue instance in rhside, the MPI request for this communication is registered in the Queue instance, and the non-blocking communication starts.
 This communication is finalized when the sync method in the Queue instance is called.